genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 ```

-Later in the [Cloud Build](cloudbuild-docker-tutorial.md) tutorial you deploy the image to a Google Artifact Registry for use on Google Cloud or other compute clusters.
+If you wanted to use this in places other than your computer (like a compute cluster or the cloud, you'd need to push this somewhere accessible to the world.
+On option is to do this by signing up for dockerhub and pushing your images there.
+Another option is covered in the [Cloud Build](cloudbuild-docker-tutorial.md) tutorial from this week, where you'll build and deploy an image to a private Google Artifact Registry for use on Google Cloud or other clusters.

 # Detecting Germline Variants